FAQ¶

 Q: How are component type ids generated?¶

-per component type per registry instance (no RTTI / strings in hot loops).
+A: A lightweight reflection helper assigns a dense ECSType per component type per registry instance (no RTTI / strings in hot loops).

 Q: What about random (non‑tail) insert performance?¶

-.
+A: Local to the affected SectorsArray.
+If all grouped component types are trivial, shifts / defrag become raw memmove.
 Keep grouped components trivially movable for best random insert and compaction speed.

 Q: How do I remove entities?¶

-later to reclaim and maybe defragment.
+A: Call destroyEntity(id) (marks dead) then update() later to reclaim and maybe defragment.
 The delay amortizes structural costs.

-Q: How often should I call update()
+Q: How often should I call update()?¶

 A: Typically once per frame or simulation tick.
 It processes deferred erases and may trigger opportunistic compaction based on per‑array thresholds.